odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 one bank statement is created per month.
 You can change the bank statement creation periodicity in your journal settings.

-You can find all your synchronizations by going to :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization`.
+To view all your synchronizations, activate the :ref:`developer mode <developer-mode>` and go to :menuselection:`Accounting --> Configuration --> Online Synchronization`.

 Synchronize manually
 --------------------

 After your first synchronization, the created journals are synchronized by default every 12 hours.
-If you wish, you can synchronize manually by clicking on the :guilabel:`Synchronize Now` button on the dashboard.
+If you wish, you can synchronize them manually by clicking on the :guilabel:`Synchronize Now` button on the dashboard.

-Or you can go to :menuselection:`Accounting Dashboard --> Configuration -->
-Accounting: Online Synchronization`, select your institution and then click on the :guilabel:`fetch transactions` button.
+Alternatively, activate the :ref:`developer mode <developer-mode>`, go to :menuselection:`Accounting --> Configuration --> Online Synchronization`, select your institution, and then click the :guilabel:`Fetch transactions` button.

 .. important::
    Some institutions do not allow transactions to be fetched automatically.
 For such institutions,